 - Lending libraries may recall materials at any time, and borrowing libraries should respond in a timely manner.

 IV.
-Non-Returnables (including scans and photocopies)
+Non-Returnables (including digital and physical copies)

 V. Special Loans

-Approved by VIVA Steering Committee: December 3, 2013
+Approved by VIVA Steering Committee: March 31, 2023